scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 The [History Download Plugin](/plugins/scm-landingpage-plugin/) is more like a shortcut for a feature which was already technically possible.
 On the sources view you can see the files inside a repository.
 Click on the new icon to expand history view with all versions of this file and the direct download links.
-You can see the 10 latest changes but can fetch more results as you click on the bar below.
+You see the 10 latest changes but can fetch more results as you click on the bar below.

 ![History Download](assets/history-download.png)